 - Purpose: What is the overal goal that the agents want to achieve in this scene. - Location: Where does this take place.
 A specific room in a building or some place? - People: Who is participating in this scene.
-This can be NPCs or player agents.
 It makes sense to have at least one agent participating in a scene, although not all agents on a case have to participate in every scene.
+This might also include NPCs that act as allies to the agents. - Hazards: What is acting against the purpose of the scene?